Skip to main content

 Detection Loop: Improves the quality and coverage of checks for known issues.
 This is what most people would do.
 Despite its name, it actually handles both detection and remediation in a closed loop.

-Validation Loop: Verifies that the monitoring system itself has no bugs, because a buggy monitoring system is more dangerous than having no monitoring at all — it gives you a false sense of security.
+Validation Loop: Verifies that the monitoring system itself has no bugs, because a buggy monitoring system is more dangerous than having no monitoring at all — because it gives you a false sense of security.

 The three loops are “interlocking” because each loop’s output is fuel for the next, and none can modify its own baseline.